VHDPlus/vhdplus-website/docs/community/motor.md

 ![Motor connect](/img/community/Motor_Connect.png)
 You can use the [breadboard and jumper cables*](https://amzn.to/2EqAjDm) to make the connections.
 Use the [Jumper connector kit*](https://amzn.to/2YZrY3c) and the [D-SUB crimping tool*](https://amzn.to/2Q5JcIb) to be able to plug the motor cables in the breadboard.
 You can see how to do that [here](https://www.youtube.com/watch?v=M84VcMeAzzw).

-The yellow cables and the [motor driver*](https://amzn.to/38JvUJG) inputs should be connected with the FPGA I/Os.
+The yellow cables and the [motor driver*](https://amzn.to/38JvUJG) inputs should be connected with the FPGA I/Os'.
 The [Battery*](https://amzn.to/35WLq3d) is connected with GND and +12 of the motor driver and GND and +5V has to be connected with GND and VIN of the FPGA.
 The blue cables of the motors have to be connected with 3.3V and the black cables with GND.
-Finaly the motors have to be connected with the motor outputs of the motor driver.
+Finally the motors have to be connected with the motor outputs of the motor driver.

 #### Ultrasonic sensors
 Connect the ultrasonic sensors like that:
 ![US connect](/img/community/US_Connect.png)
 Connect the GND and VCC pins of the ultrasonic sensors with GND and VBUS of the Core Board.<br/>**Important:** Because the ultrasonic sensors work with 5V, its important to make the Echo output of the sensor 3.3V.
 So I used a voltage divider.
 You have 5V output on the top, then two [1k resistors*](https://amzn.to/34oD8PP) in parallel (this makes 0.5k) connect this with the 3.3V output and then one 1k resistor that connects that with GND.<br/>
-Finaly all Echo outputs should be connected through the voltage divider (or level shifter) with the FPGA.
+Finally all Echo outputs should be connected through the voltage divider (or level shifter) with the FPGA.
 The Trigger pins should be connected together with one FPGA pin.

 #### Debugging
-If you want to get information about the current state of the route, you can use the [example from Github](https://github.com/leonbeier/VHDPlus_Libraries_and_Examples/tree/master/Examples/Hardware/Output/Motor_Route) connect an [HC-05 bluetooth module*](https://amzn.to/2rw1Bpe) with the RX and TX I/Os.
-This lets you connect your phone with the module and get live updates to a Serial Blutooth Terminal app.
+If you want to get information about the current state of the route, you can use the [example from GitHub](https://github.com/leonbeier/VHDPlus_Libraries_and_Examples/tree/master/Examples/Hardware/Output/Motor_Route) connect an [HC-05 Bluetooth module*](https://amzn.to/2rw1Bpe) with the RX and TX I/Os'.
+This lets you connect your phone with the module and get live updates to a Serial Bluetooth Terminal app.

 ### The software